 The graph below shows how many boilers remained fault-free – as you can see, there's a big difference between the best and worst brands.
 After six years, you're almost twice as likely to have experienced a fault with the worst brand than the best.

 The best boiler brands

-Don't attempt to install a replacement boiler yourself - leave it to the professionals.
-You can find a qualified heating engineer on the Gas Safe Register (the gas registration scheme previously run by Corgi), or use Which?
-Trusted Traders as the best place to start to find a local, trustworthy heating engineer for your boiler installation.
+Don't attempt to install a replacement boiler yourself.
+Leave it to the professionals.
+You can find a qualified heating engineer on the Gas Safe Register (the gas registration scheme previously run by Corgi), or use as the best place to start to find a local, trustworthy heating engineer for your boiler installation.

 You may find that some installation companies, including services offered through British Gas and other energy companies, will suggest a replacement boiler for you rather than allowing you to choose your preferred model.
 This is because many heating engineers are incentivised to install particular brands.

 So it's vital that you check your heating engineer's recommendation against the views of their peers – which is where we can help.
-We surveyed 179 Which?
+We surveyed 171 Which?
 Trusted Trader heating engineers to find out what they really think of the different boiler brands on the market.
-You can use our research to make sure you pick the best boiler brand for your home.

 Heating controls let you take charge of when, where and at what temperature your heating is operating.
 It’s a good way of managing your heating costs, as you can ensure that your heating is only on certain rooms at certain times.